-When I was 16 years old I decided that I wanted to graduate college in 2 years instead of the normal 4 years.
-So I started to take my general education classes that most colleges require while I was in high school.
+When I was sixteen, I decided I wanted to graduate from college in two years instead of the normal four years.
+To accomplish my goal, I started to take general education classes that most colleges require while I was in high school.

-The first class that I took was Speech 101.
-And in that class I had to give 3 public speeches… one of them was on “how search engines work”.
-Luckily for me, while I was giving that speech, a gentleman by the name of Steve who worked at Elpac Electronics told me that they were trying to figure out a way to get more traffic from search engines.
+The first class I took was Speech 101.
+In that class, I had to give three public speeches… one of them was “How search engines work”.
+Luckily for me, while I was giving that speech, a gentleman by the name of Steve who worked at Elpac Electronics was in the class, listening to my speech.
+After the class, he told me that his company was trying to figure out a way to get more traffic from search engines.

-To make a long story a long story short, Steve introduced me to a consultant by the name of Andy Mindlin who was running all of the marketing for Elpac.
-Andy gave me a shot and paid me $1500 to come into the company for 2 days and teach them about SEO.
+To make a long story short, Steve introduced me to a consultant by the name of Andy Mindlin who was running all of the marketing for Elpac.
+Andy gave me a shot and paid me $1,500 to come into the company for two days and teach them about SEO.

 Here’s what I learned from my first customer: